 Find a nature reserve near you

-Restored woodland and heathland which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.
+Restored woodland and heathland in Croydon which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.

-A green oasis created by intersecting railway lines, saved from development and managed for wildlife and people
+A green oasis created by intersecting railway lines, close to Chiswick Park Station, saved from development and managed for wildlife and people.

-A large area of secluded chalk grassland and woodland, supporting many rare plants and insects, which has benefited from the return of traditional grazing
+A large area of secluded chalk grassland and woodland in Croydon.
+Supporting many rare plants and insects, which has benefited from the return of traditional grazing.